Peptic Ulcer (cont.)

 Patients with ulcers generally function quite comfortably.
 Some ulcers probably heal even without medications (though they probably recur as well).
 Therefore, the major problems resulting from ulcers are related to ulcer complications.
 Complications include bleeding, perforation, and obstruction of emptying of the stomach.

-Patients with ulcer bleeding may report passage of black tarry stools (melena), weakness, a sense of passing out upon standing (orthostatic syncope), and vomiting blood (hematemesis).
-Initial treatment involves rapid replacement of lost blood intravenously, usually with fluids.
+Patients with bleeding ulcers may report passage of black tarry stools (melena), weakness, a sense of passing out upon standing (orthostatic syncope), and vomiting blood (hematemesis).
+Initial treatment involves rapid replacement of fluids.
 Patients with persistent or severe bleeding may require blood transfusions.
 An endoscopy is performed to establish the site of bleeding and to stop active ulcer bleeding with the aid of specialized endoscopic instruments.

 Perforation through the stomach leads to the leakage of stomach contents into the abdominal (peritoneal) cavity, resulting in acute peritonitis (infection of the abdominal cavity).
 These patients report a sudden onset of extreme abdominal pain, which is worsened by any type of motion.
 Abdominal muscles become rigid and board-like.
 Urgent surgery usually is required.
 A duodenal ulcer that has perforated can burrow into adjacent organs such as the pancreas or behind the abdomen and into the back.
-An esophageal ulcer that perforates can cause severe inflammation of the tissues that surround it and the heart and those that lie between the lungs (mediastinitis).
+An esophageal ulcer that perforates can cause severe inflammation of the tissues that surround it (mediastinitis).

 If an ulcer occurs in the narrow outlet from the stomach, it can obstruct the flow of stomach contents into the duodenum.
 Duodenal ulcers sometimes also may obstruct the flow of intestinal contents.
 Patients with obstruction often report increasing abdominal pain, vomiting of undigested or partially digested food, diminished appetite, and weight loss.
-The obstruction usually occurs at or near the pylorus that separates the stomach from the duodenum.
+The obstruction usually occurs at or near the pylorus of the stomach.
 Endoscopy is useful in establishing the diagnosis of obstruction from an ulcer and excluding gastric cancer as the cause of the obstruction.
 In some patients, gastric obstruction can be relieved by suction of the stomach contents with a tube for 72 hours, along with intravenous anti-ulcer medications, such as cimetidine (Tagamet) and ranitidine (Zantac).
 Patients with persistent obstruction require surgery.

 Next: Peptic ulcer summary